 U.S. Bank Places to Play is a collaboration between U.S. Bank and the Minnesota Vikings that provides grant funding to non-profit, neighborhood-based organizations and schools in low- to moderate-income communities in Minnesota to improve the quality, safety and accessibility of local play spaces.
 As part of U.S. Bank’s Community Possible platform, this grantmaking initiative focuses on creating or improving parks, playgrounds, indoor/outdoor athletic facilities and repairing existing trails over three years.

-U.S. Bank’s giving and engagement platform called "Community Possible," focuses on three central themes: Work, Home and Play.
+U.S. Bank recently launched a new community giving and engagement platform called “Community Possible” focused on three central themes: Work, Home and Play.
 We invest our time, resources and passion in economic development by supporting efforts to create stable jobs, better homes and vibrant communities.

 As part of the focus on play, U.S. Bank is collaborating with the Minnesota Vikings on the U.S. Bank Places to Play program, a $1 million, three-year investment across the state of Minnesota.
 U.S. Bank Places to Play was introduced as part of the original U.S. Bank Stadium partnership announcement with the Minnesota Vikings in June 2015.